CryptoMaN-Rahul/rep/CONTRIBUTING.md

 4. **Import from specific modules**: Don't create circular dependencies
 5. **Update UI via events**: Emit events instead of directly manipulating DOM from other modules

+## Using AI/LLM Assistance

+AI can speed you up, but you’re responsible for the code you submit.
+Please:

+1. **Understand the code**: Don’t paste blindly.
+Read and reason about every change.
+2. **Keep diffs small**: Ask the LLM for focused snippets, not large rewrites.
+3. **Check security & privacy**: No secrets in code; be mindful of optional permissions, data flow, and user prompts.
+4. **Validate logic & side effects**: Ensure event wiring, state updates, and DOM changes make sense; avoid regressions.
+5. **Respect licenses**: Don’t include code with incompatible licenses.
+6. **Test what you touch**: Run or manually verify the affected paths when possible.

 ## Module Responsibilities

 - **`core/state.js`**: Global application state